 The first thing that I did, was buy a journal.
 I wrote how my day went every day.
 Sometimes I thought I couldn’t cope with the healing process as I had to learn to be nice to myself, but I kept going and I am so glad that I did.
 I also read heaps of self-help books, studied mental health and holistic therapies, went to long Vipassana meditation retreats and worked in the field of mental health, which really opened my eyes about what others are going through too.

 I had two rounds of Cognitive Behavioural Therapy (CBT) within the UK National Health Scheme (NHS) and focused on a good diet and sleep.
 Throughout the healing process, it became clear to me that my core beliefs and habits were all wrong.
 I would spend hours reapplying makeup before work, taking it off time and time again before I left the house, making my eyes very sore and sometimes not being able to leave the house at all.
 All this is fuelled with core beliefs and habits, the belief that I was too ugly to be accepted and the habit of reapplying makeup to try and mask my belief.

 After one whole year of going the opposite way to self-loathing, I arrived at a place called ‘possible acceptance’ and that’s when I had my first taste of freedom.
-Freedom form misery.
-I spent another year healing until I came to a place of self love, something I didn’t even know existed.
+Freedom from misery.
+I spent another year healing until I came to a place of self-love, something I didn’t even know existed.

 My journey doesn’t end here.
 I will always have BDD, It doesn’t go away fully, rather, the cry baby in your head becomes smaller and smaller as you feed it with self-love.

 If you are looking for help, guidance and coaching, you have come to the right place.
 Contact us: https://www.connectablelife.com/

 If you have a story, share it with us: [email protected]